Codex CLI Performance Optimisation: Token Overhead, Hidden Costs and Tuning Tactics

 plan_mode_reasoning_effort = "high"

-# Suppress reasoning summaries when you don't need explanations
+# Suppress reasoning summaries when you do not need explanations

 model_reasoning_summary = "none"

-The minimal reasoning level is only available for GPT-5 models 3.
-Reserve xhigh for genuinely hard problems—architectural decisions, complex refactors, security audits—where the extra thinking demonstrably improves output.
+The minimal reasoning level is available only for GPT-5 models4.
+Reserve xhigh for genuinely hard problems, such as architectural decisions, complex refactors and security audits, where the extra thinking demonstrably improves output.

 # Reduce output verbosity (GPT-5 Responses API)